PolMine/PolMine.github.io/_posts/2017-02-04-GlobalVectors.md

 vocabulary <- PLPRBT$stat[count >= 10][["word"]]
 {% endhighlight %}

-I have really spent a lot of time cleaning my corpus of parliamentary debates.
-It is still necessary to get rid of noise.
+Lately, I have really spent a lot of time cleaning my corpus of parliamentary debates.
+It is however still necessary to get rid of noise.

 {% highlight r %}